 may 8-9, 2014

-Conversation partners from Boston College will include Willam P. Leahy, S.J., President, David Quigley, Dean of the College of Arts and Sciences, Joseph M. O'Keefe, S.J., Director of the Center for Ignatian Spirituality and Professor at the Lynch School of Education, and John L. Mahoney, Jr., Director of Undergraduate Admissions.
+Conversation partners from Boston College included Willam P. Leahy, S.J., President, David Quigley, Dean of the College of Arts and Sciences, Joseph M. O'Keefe, S.J., Director of the Center for Ignatian Spirituality and Professor at the Lynch School of Education, and John L. Mahoney, Jr., Director of Undergraduate Admissions.